usaid-cs/yesterday-i-learned/biology.md

 1. If a dog licks its lips, [it is uncomfortable](http://www.thebalancedcanine.com/canine-language/).
 If it licks its lips when you're scolding it, then it probably knows it did something wrong.
 1. Your normal stride length is 77cm, plus or minus less than you think.
 1. There are many kinds of fats; [brown fats](http://en.wikipedia.org/wiki/Brown_adipose_tissue) are metabolically more active than white fats, so it is better.
 It is also associated with heat generation in hibernating mammals.
+1. "Swamp ass" refers to the stench arising from not having wiped thoroughly.
+Bidets eliminate swamp ass.
+1. Ejeculate "gloops" out of a vagina at different times, easily on the day after. (/u/Kiwi-98)